 Do you own a rental property?
 Did you have a tenant leave it in less-than-perfect condition?
 It happens!
 In fact, it’s an experience that probably every landlord has faced at least once.
 If you looked at your empty rental property and said, “Help!
-My tenant trashed my Greater Cincinnati and Northern Kentucky house” then here are some things you can do about it…
+My tenant trashed my Northern Kentucky house” then here are some things you can do about it…

 Is it worth going after the tenant?